We represent Investors nationwide and have recovered over $100 million for our Clients

-Thomas Law Group specializes exclusively in arbitration and litigation of securities and commodities disputes.
+Thomas Laws Group helps customers who have been victimized by stockbroker misconduct.
 We also represent brokers who have employment disputes with their firms.
 Our firm provides a team of attorneys, experts and consultants with vast experience in the securities and commodities industries.
 Since 1991 we have represented over 1,500 clients nationwide to recover their investment losses.

-We have also represented hundreds of brokers on employment disputes.
-With our experience and expertise we are able to significantly reduce or completely void repayment of bonuses and promissory notes and in some cases, on top of voiding the entire note, our clients were awarded compensatory damages.
-Our representation of brokers relates to many aspects of labor law violations including: discrimination, sexual harassment, hostile work environment, defamation, U‑5 problems, wrongful termination, and more.
+We also have represented hundreds of brokers at their FINRA employment disputes.
+Our experience and expertise are able to significantly reduce or completely void repayment of bonuses and promissory notes and in some cases, on top of voiding the entire note, our clients were awarded compensatory damages.
+Thomas Law Group's representation of brokers relates to many aspects of labor law violations including: discrimination, sexual harassment, hostile work environment, defamation, U‑5 problems, wrongful termination, and more.

-We have represented clients and individual brokers in securities arbitrations at FINRA, American Arbitration Association, the National Futures Association (NFA), the Commodity Futures Trading Commission (CFTC) and court.
-We work on a contingency for clients with losses from broker misconduct.
+Thomas Law Group has represented individual investors and brokers in securities arbitrations at Financial Industry Regulatory Authority (FINRA), American Arbitration Association (AAA), the National Futures Association (NFA), the Commodity Futures Trading Commission (CFTC) and in Superior and Federal courts.

 Our firm’s practice focuses primarily on the representation of brokerage customers.
-Our representation of customers relates to violations such as unsuitable recommendations, excessive trading commonly referred to as churning, misrepresentation, unauthorized trading, negligence, breach of fiduciary duty and failure to supervise.
+Our representation of customers relates to violations such investment suitability recommendations, excessive trading also known as churning, misrepresentation, unauthorized trading, negligence, breach of fiduciary duty and failure to supervise.

 Collectively, our Clients have recovered over $100 million dollars through our assistance and representation in settlement negotiations, mediations, arbitrations and litigation.